LewisYoul/Curriculum_Vitae/README.md

 #### Proactive

 Consistently looking for projects to work on and ways to improve, will actively contact others to collaborate and increase my knowledge.
 In previous employment at The Francis Crick Institute I concieved, developed and implemented a service for tracking the microbial gut populations of laboratory mice through gene sequencing.
 This required a significant amount of self-study and collaboration with resident bioinformaticians.

+#### Team Player

+From working in bars, managing volunteers on a farm and being part of a small laboratory service department I appreciate the importance of, and enjoy working as part of a team.
+Efficient teamwork increases efficiency and quality of output, it's also fun!

 #### Another Skill